Czech Chamber Music Society • New Year’s Eve in the Rudolfinum

 Baborak Ensemble - Orquestrina

-5 times a year directly to your e-mail.
+4 times a year straight to your e-mail.

 Your e-mail is safe with us.
-One-click logout.
+Unsubscribe with one click.

 Your consent for processing cookies helps us keep the website in a familiar format and make further improvements to it.